Join the AAS Press List

 You may unsubscribe from the AAS Press List at any time by replying to that effect to any press release we forward to you.

-Press releases are sent in plain-text format without attachments.
-Most releases include World Wide Web addresses where you can find images, illustrations, animations, and/or other resources.
-As noted above, we also distribute links to press releases via our Twitter account @AAS_Press and post them to the Astronomy in the News section of our website.
+Press releases are sent without embedded images or attachments and include web addresses where you can find images, illustrations, animations, and/or other resources.
+We also distribute links to astronomy-related press releases (not just ours, but others' too) via our Twitter account @AAS_Press and post them to the Astronomy in the News section of our website.